cannlytics/cannlytics/README.md

 ## 🧑‍🚀 Cannabis Data Science

-Do you want to join a team of data scientists from around the world who are advancing cannabis science one 🧬 molecule at a time?
-Come to the [Cannabis Data Science Meetup Group](https://www.meetup.com/cannabis-data-science)!
+Do you want to join a team of data scientists from around the world who are advancing cannabis science, molecule by molecule? 🧬 Come to the [Cannabis Data Science Meetup Group](https://www.meetup.com/cannabis-data-science)!
 At the meetup, you will be introduced to many useful notes, notebooks, and video tutorials to help you get, wrangle, and analyze cannabis data with the best of them.
-Join the fun every Wednesday at 1:20pm PST / 2:20pm MT / 3:20pm CT / 4:20pm EST. You are always welcome to use the [code](https://github.com/cannlytics/cannabis-data-science), watch the [videos](https://cannlytics.com/videos), and make contributions of your own!
+Please join the fun on Wednesdays at 8:30am PST / 9:30am MT / 10:30am CT / 11:30am EST. You are always welcome to use the [code](https://github.com/cannlytics/cannabis-data-science), watch the [videos](https://www.youtube.com/@cannlytics), and make contributions of your own!
 Please tune in 🚀

 <!-- **Cannlytics Data Catalogue**